brianrahadi/quartz/content/posts/atomichabits.md

 ---
-title: "Book Summary - Atomic Habits"
+title: "Atomic Habits"
 date: 2021-11-22T09:33:41-08:00
 draft: false
-categories: ["books"]
+tags: ["books"]
 ---

 > ”We are what we repeatedly do.
 Excellence is not an act, but a habit.”                 - Aristotle